zkstewart/BINge/README.md

 `python /location/of/BINge.py -h`

 This provides a short form of the help information showing only the parameters that you should specify or may want to configure.
-Many other parameters are hidden since their defaults values are what most people should use.
+Many other parameters are hidden since their default values are what most people should use.
 If you want to see those, try:

 `python /location/of/BINge.py --help-long`

 Otherwise, BINge tries to keep the clustering process simple, and minimally requires you to ...

 ### Input sequences to cluster
-The sequences you want to cluster can be in the form of FASTA sequence files or as pairs of genome FASTA and GFF3 annotation files (from which coding DNA sequences will be extracted)
+The sequences you want to cluster can be in the form of FASTA sequence files or as pairs of genome FASTA and GFF3 annotation files (from which coding DNA sequences will be extracted).

 On the command line, providing one or more FASTA files might look something like: